Portfolio Projects¶

 Summary¶

 The Summary tab is the project cockpit.
-It is meant to answer the current state of the project in a single pass, not to duplicate every field in the sidebar.
+It is meant to answer the current state of the project in a single pass, not to duplicate every field in the drawer.

 Purpose¶

-The Purpose section on Summary is a managed project document, not a disposable note field.
+The Purpose section is a managed project document, not a disposable note field.

 - use it for the narrative brief of the project: intent, expected outcome, scope boundaries, and any framing that should travel with the project

-- purpose changes follow the workspace Save and Reset flow
+- purpose changes follow the workspace Save / Reset flow

 - contributors can update the Purpose even when they cannot manage the rest of the project